-The Center for Child Development provides high quality educational and care services to children eight-weeks to five-years-old and is an academic teaching and research facility for students and faculty across the University.
-The Center operates on Hattiesburg and Gulf Coast campuses.
+The Center for Child Development provides high quality educational and care services to children eightweeks to five-years-old and is an academic teaching and research facility for students and faculty across the University.
+The Center operates on the Hattiesburg campus.